-6.1 Rotisserie Scoring The following criteria are used to determine team performance: Composite batting average (BA) Total runs scored (R) Total home runs (HR) Total stolen bases (SB) Total wins (W) Total SVHO2 (Saves+Holds/2) Composite earned run average (ERA) Composite WHIP ratio: bases on balls (BB) + hits (H) divided by innings pitched (IP) Total strikeouts (K) Points will be calculated rotisserie-style across all 12 NABL teams.
+6.1 Rotisserie Scoring The following criteria are used to determine team performance: Composite batting average (BA) Total runs scored (R)

+- Total home runs (HR)

+- Total runs batted in (RBI)

+- Total stolen bases (SB)

+- Total wins (W)

+- Total SVHO2 (Saves+Holds/2)

+- Composite earned run average (ERA)

+- Composite WHIP ratio: bases on balls (BB) + hits (H) divided by innings pitched (IP)

+- Total strikeouts (K)

+Points will be calculated rotisserie-style across all 12 NABL teams.
 The first-place team in a category receives 12 points, the second-place team 11, and so on down to 1 point for last place.
 Standings, however, are done by division.

+Two-way players are eligible as a hitter or a pitcher on any given day and can only be used in the Active Lineup as one or the other, e.g. Shohei Ohtani.

+Holds - CBS method of awarding Holds to relievers will be used.
+This is slightly different than other sites (including MLB), as CBS does not award holds for RPs entering before 6th inning.

-Pitchers' offensive stats are not counted, nor are the pitching stats of the occasional position player called in to pitch when the score is 16-1 after five innings and the relief corps is hiding under the stands.
-This may be revisited if someone like Shohei Otani makes the major leagues.
-6.2 Tie-breaking (Regular Season) All ties in ERA, WHIP and BA will be broken if possible.
+6.2 Tie-breaking (Regular Season)

+All ties in ERA, WHIP and BA will be broken if possible.

 In cases of ties in an individual category other than ERA, WHIP or BA, the tied teams are assigned points by totaling points for the ranking at issue and dividing the total by the number of teams tied.

 In cases of ties in total points, final places in the standings are determined by comparing placement of teams in individual categories (head-to-head rotisserie).
 Respective performances are calculated and a point given to each team for bettering the other.
 Should one team total more points than the other, that team is declared the winner.

-Should there be a tie between more than two teams, then head-to-head-to-head roto will be next tiebreaker (e.g. 3-2-1 in each category if 3-way tie).
+Should there be a tie between more than two teams, then head-to-head roto will be next tiebreaker (e.g. 3-2-1 in each category if 3-way tie).

 If H2H roto does not break the tie, then the second tiebreaker is the team with the higher CF (Chow Factor).
-CF=2runs + Ks.
+CF=2\runs + Ks.
 This is pretty arbitrary, but it never comes to this, and I took the liberty of inventing a formula that includes both hitting and pitching.
 Should the CF be equal, then look out above, because the sky is falling.
 Third tiebreaker will be HR.
 Fourth tiebreaker will be WHIP.
 6.3 Official Stats The official stats of whatever web site we're using are the official stats of the NABL.
 They usually get them from somewhere official.
 Currently we use CBS Sportsline.